kyma-project/api-gateway/docs/user/technical-reference/05-50-ory-limitations.md

 | Oathkeeper         | 3            | 10           |
 | Oathkeeper Maester | 3            | 10           |

 Oathkeeper Maester is a separate container running in the same Pod as Oathkeeper.
-Because of that, autoscaling configuration of Oathkeeper and Oathkeeper Master components is similar.
+Because of that, the autoscaling configuration of the Oathkeeper and Oathkeeper Master components is similar.
 The autoscaling configuration is based on CPU utilization, with HorizontalPodAutoscaler set up for 80% average CPU request utilization.